-If you want to emphasize the breadth or height of a building, support systems can be arranged into arbitrary vertical or horizontal fields. vertically orientated climbing plants are for example annuals, and twiners.
-For horizontal greening grapevine and any plant that lets itself be formed is suitable.
+If the height or width of a building is to be emphasised, vertically or horizontally oriented green 'bands' of any width can be formed; the support systems can be arranged into vertical or horizontal fields.
+Climbing plants with a vertical orientation, i.e., annuals and twiners, are particularly suitable.
+For horizontal greening, grapevine and any plant that lets itself be easily formed (trained and shaped) are suitable.

-Our wire rope systems give a good variety of options for larger spaces on walls that want to be greened.
-These systems usually have four or more wires or laths and, depending on the plant, different mesh sizes.
+Our wire rope trellis systems offer a wide variety of options for larger spaces on walls that want to be greened.
+These systems usually have four or more ropes or laths and, depending on the growth habit of the plant, different mesh sizes.

-For façades that have many windows or other openings a solution can be to use linear strands between the openings.
-So a combination of horizontal and vertical strand of green.
-Usually there is only one or two wire ropes.
-The dimensions of the plant may need to be kept in check by pruning.
+For façades with many windows or other openings, a solution can be to use linear strands between the openings... a combination of horizontal and vertical strands of green.
+Usually only one or two wire ropes are used.
+The desired thickness/dimensions of the plant may then be created and maintained by regular pruning.

-Façade greening - especially in private areas - shouldn't be higher than than 5 m.
-That is about as high as a ladder will get you to care and prune climbing plants.
-High greening warrants risks.
-If the entire greening is meant to reach 5 m then the support system needs to be appropriately lower than 5 m (depending on the climbing plant).
+Façade greening -- especially in the private sector -- shouldn't be higher than 5 metres.
+That is about as high as a ladder will get you to be able to care and prune the plants.
+High greening does come with risks.
+If the entire greening is meant to reach 5 m, then the support system needs to be correspondingly lower than 5 m (depending on the climbing plant; see below).

-But just how big should the difference be between gross and net field?
-Some plants can conceal and overgrow any support system in summer.
-Others simply follow along the wire rope strands an produce a graceful pattern together with the system.
-Such are Clematis hybrids, annuals, and some weaker rose types.
-Here the difference between gross and net field is not very large.
-In comparison, some rather vigorous plants may even need 2 m space between support system and drainpipe or gutter pipe.
-Usually the ideal dimensions of the green area are kept by pruning and cutting in summer and if necessary redone as often as needed.
+But just how big should the difference be between the gross and the net field?
+Some plants can cover and grow over any climbing system in summer.
+Others simply follow along the wire rope strands and produce a graceful pattern together with the system.
+Clematis, annuals, and some less vigorous climbing roses are easy to control and will not exceed much of their support.
+Here the difference between the gross and net fields is less than for vigorously growing plants that grow far above the given net framework of the climbing aid.
+Some rather vigorous climbers, where this is specifically indicated, may even need up to 2 m distance between the climbing aid and the eaves (and down pipes).
+In most cases, the ideal dimensions of the green fields are set and kept by pruning in summer, and if necessary, are redefined several times.

-If you click on the individual climbing plants on our website you will find a recommendation at the end of each page showing you which systems are suited and which are not.
-Grape vines for example can be trained to fit almost any form your support system provides.
-However, ivy and wild vines aren't suited for partial greening and often have to be removed again.
-Check the page "Damage" for tips.
+If you click on the individual climbing plants on our website, you will find a recommendation at the end of each page showing you which systems are suitable and which are not.
+Grapevines, for example, can be trained to fit almost any form/layout your support system provides.
+However, ivy and wild vines (Boston ivy, for example) aren't suited for partial greening and often have to be removed again.
+Check the section on building damage for tips.